Welcome to Elizabethon

 Trimming (vegetation control) is performed on a continuous rotating schedule.
 Each year new circuits are scheduled.
 You may Click this map link to see an overview of this years trim area.

-The circuits in this years trimming are as follows,
+The circuits from year 2019 trimming still being completed are as follows,

 - Hatcher Lane 214 leading from the Elizabethton Electric Office to Gap Creek rd.
 Then northward to Marry Patton Highway intersection, and southward along Gap Creek road past Loveless Rd.
 This includes taps running out Big springs, Bob Little Rd.
 Colonial Acres, Jim -Elliott rd., Marian Branch rd. and Earl Taylor Rd.

-- Winner 274 running from Reno Lane westerly toward Elizabethton along Stony Creek Rd to Rex Shoun Rd. this includes taps for Danner Rd., Price Rd., Little Stony Creek Rd., George Bowers.
+- Winner 274 running from Reno Lane westerly toward Elizabethton along Stony Creek Rd to Rex Shown Rd. this includes taps for Danner Rd., Price Rd., Little Stony Creek Rd., George Bowers.

 - Winner 294 running from Ao Buckles Rd to the end of Elizabethton Electric System Line past Laurel Hollow Rd., To include all side roads from Stoney Creek Rd.